roryl/future.lucee/README.md

 The time after get was {ts '2016-05-07 16:42:21'}
 ```

+Calling `get()` on a future blocks the thread to wait on a response value from the future.

-This simple case is simply syntactic sugar over manually handling threads.
+This future above is simply syntactic sugar over manually handling threads.
 The exact same functionality would be traditionnaly managed with the `thread {}` tag like so:

 ```coldfusion
 <cfscript>